Views

 You'll still be able to track student progress and results from your teacher account.

-Identify and categorize various animals based on their specific dietary needs with this focused Grade 1 science worksheet.
-Students will find six different animal names within a word search puzzle before sorting them into herbivore, carnivore, or omnivore groups.
-This activity builds essential vocabulary and helps learners recognize patterns in how living things survive in their natural habitats.
+This focused science worksheet helps early learners identify and categorize animals based on their specific dietary needs.
+Students will search for six animal names in a puzzle before sorting them into herbivore, carnivore, or omnivore groups, building essential vocabulary and recognizing patterns in how living things survive.

 At a Glance

-Inside this resource, you will find a clean, one-page layout featuring a word search grid containing six common animals: fox, zebra, wolf, pig, bunny, and chicken.
-Below the puzzle, a dedicated classification section provides visual cues (grass for herbivores, meat for carnivores, and both for omnivores) to help students correctly place each animal.
+Inside this resource, you will find a clean, one-page layout featuring a word search grid containing six common animals: cow, deer, lion, wolf, pig, and crow.
+Below the puzzle, a dedicated classification section provides visual cues—grass for herbivores, meat for carnivores, and both for omnivores—to help students correctly place each animal.
 The document includes a full answer key to make grading quick and efficient.

 Zero-Prep Workflow